 What can go wrong when assigning issues in Jira to a new assignee

-Everyone has its own agenda, and one thing we want to avoid is that Cindy is assigning work in Jira to Kevin, without Kevin acknowledging the task …
+Everyone has their own agenda, and one thing we want to avoid is Lola assigning work in Jira to Kevin, without Kevin acknowledging the task…

 Assigning tasks in Jira by throwing it over the wall

 The first approach is when someone is assigning an issue in Jira to someone else.
 It is a bit like throwing a problem over the wall – imagine the following assignment, which says it all: